 - Who is eligible: all students, independent of initial score - What is assessed: new content, combined with some prior content (the assessment is cumulative) - Final Score: Whatever the student scores on the cumulative assessment is the score for this assessment.
-If this score is higher than the previous assessment(s), it also replaces the score(s) of previous assessment(s). - For the last major grade of a grading period, if a student scores less than 75% on the new objectives on the progressive/cumulative test, reteaching and retesting are required for those new objectives only.
+If this score is higher than the previous assessment(s), it also replaces the score(s) of previous assessment(s). - For the last major grade of a grading period, if a student scores less than 75% on the comprehensive/cumulative test, traditional retesting will apply.
+The retest may include all objectives on the assessment being retested or only the objectives not mastered by the student.
+Reteaching is required prior to retesting.
+If the retest grade is higher than the assessment being retested, then the grade on the retest replaces the assessment being retested, up to 75%.